marcin-chwedczuk/_blog/_posts/2017-02-19-zen-and-the-art-of-unit-testing.md

 may expect when it is called. `outcome` is the state of the program that we expect after tested method returns.

-To give you a feeling how this naming schema works here are some dummy tests for Java `+` operator:
+To give you a feeling how this naming scheme works here are some dummy tests for Java `+` operator:
 {% highlight java %}
 void plusOperator_given1And5_returns6()